sissaschool/elementpath/doc/pratt_api.rst

 Pratt's parser API
 ******************

-The TDOP (Top Down Operator Precedence) parser implemented within this library is a variant of the original Pratt's parser based on a class for the parser and metaclasses for tokens.
+The TDOP (Top Down Operator Precedence) parser implemented within this library is a variant of the original Pratt's parser based on a class for the parser and meta-classes for tokens.

 The parser base class includes helper functions for registering token classes, the Pratt's methods and a regexp-based tokenizer builder.
 There are also additional methods and attributes to help the developing of new parsers.
 Parsers can be defined by class derivation and following a tokens registration procedure.
+These classes are not available at package level but only within module `elementpath.tdop`.

 Token base class
 ================

-.. autoclass:: elementpath.Token
+.. autoclass:: elementpath.tdop.Token

     .. autoattribute:: arity
     .. autoattribute:: tree